Expat Insurance in Spain

 8.Does insurance in Spain cover me outside the country?

 Some policies include limited international coverage, but most insurance in Spain is designed for use within the country.
-Travel insurance is required for protection abroad, particularly for medical emergencies and repatriation.
+Expat travel insurance Spain is required for protection abroad, particularly for medical emergencies and repatriation.

 9.Can foreigners get insurance in Spain?